jigarvyasidea/smart-hire/README.md

 # Introduction

-__SMART HIRE__ : a project made for "HackUIET" Hackathon with an aim to automate the interview process.
+__SMART HIRE__ : a project made for "Hack IT Sapiens" Hackathon with an aim to automate the interview process.

 ## Objective